 Ankylosing spondylitis (AS) primarily involves the spine and back, with patients experiencing pain and stiffness of the back (sometimes severe).
 AS can also affects peripheral joints and other organs in the body, there are streamlined approaches to clinical assessments and several forms of treatment, including physiotherapy, anti-inflammatories, (few disease modifying drugs) and biologics drugs.

 - Prevent spinal fusion and loss of function

 - reduce extraarticular manifestations

 - Prevent complications of spinal disease

-Back pain is common and can be self-limiting.
+Back pain is common and self-limiting.
 If however back pain is associated with loss of function and activities impaired, weight loss, sweating, weakness or numbness, swelling, bladder or bowel incontinence, it can require urgent medical attention.

 If you are in any doubt about diagnosis or treatment, please seek the advice of your GP or contact us.

 Gout is caused by the deposition of uric acid into joints.
 Uric acid inflames and eventually may damage joints.
 The body is unable to either rid itself or over produces uric acid.